-Owned by a British expat, now living in Colombia for five years and knowledgeable in all things Paisa (the term given to someone from the Medellín area), the hostel can organize tours, events, and generally provide insider tips for exploring.
+Owned by a British expat, now living in Colombia for five years and knowledgeable in all things Paisa (the term given to someone from the Medellín area), the hostel can organize tours and events, and generally provide insider tips for exploring.

 Portable hammocks and beanbags are dotted throughout the building, providing spaces to socialize and of course, drink.
 The hostel is also covered in impressive graffiti, showcasing the artistic flare of Medellín.

 Two WiFi networks guarantee good internet connection, and the dormitories are spacious with each bed having 4 electrical outputs—a necessity for every backpacker.